Handbells in Boston

 Joined BBR: September 2017

 Ashley began ringing in 2001 as a third-grader at River Road Presbyterian Church in Richmond, VA.
-She graduated from the Tufts University School of Engineering in 2015, ringing with Harvard-Epworth United Methodist Church while a student there.
-Ashley is a software engineer at Google and enjoys powerlifting and cooking.
+She continued ringing at Harvard-Epworth UMC while an engineering student at Tufts University; as of Fall 2023, she is also their handbell director.
+When not ringing, Ashley is a software engineer at Google and enjoys powerlifting, cooking, and dogs.

 Emlee C. Kohler